 6. Make charitable contributions

-The holiday season is a good time to give back to those less fortunate.
 In addition to making a positive difference, you can deduct the amount of your charitable contribution on your income taxes.
 While cash is the traditional currency for charitable giving, you can also donate stock that has appreciated in value.
 Rather than sell the stock and donate the after-tax proceeds, you can gift the stock to the public charity of your choice and take a tax deduction on the full fair market value of the stock (if you owned the stock for at least one year).
 You can deduct up to 30% of your adjusted gross income.
 Plus, when you donate appreciated stock, you will not owe any capital gains taxes.

 7. Use your flex spending